-For more information on Federal Direct Loan eligibility, annual loan limits, and repayment terms please visit the Funding Sources page
+For more information on Federal Direct Loan eligibility, annual loan limits, and repayment terms please visit the Federal Loanspage.

-The Federal Direct Subsidized Loan fixed interest rate effective for 2014-15 is 4.66% with a 1.073% origination fee.
+The Federal Direct Subsidized Loan fixed interest rate effective for 2015-16 is 4.29% with a 1.073% origination fee through September 30, 2015.
 Loan repayment begins once the student ceases to be enrolled at least half-time.

-- The Federal Direct Unsubsidized Loan fixed interest rate for undergraduate students effective for 2014-15 is 4.66% with a 1.073% origination fee.
+The Federal Direct Unsubsidized Loan fixed interest rate for undergraduate students effective for 2015-16 is 4.29% with a 1.073% origination fee through September 30, 2015.
 Loan repayment begins once the student ceases to be enrolled at least half-time.

 If a request is received after 30 days to cancel the loan, SFS will notify the student that we are unable to process the request.
 After the 30 day deadline, student borrowers can ‘cancel’ all or a portion of their loan by repaying the amount in full to their Direct Loan Servicer.

 Students can request a reduction to their Direct Loan by submitting theStudent Loan Adjustment Request.
 Students can request a reduction to a Federal Direct Loan at any time prior to disbursement.
 Once a disbursement has been made, students may request a reduction to the loan at any time prior to the end of their enrollment period.
 Students should indicate on the form the gross amount of funds they wish to borrow each semester.